bachmacintosh/wanikani-api-types/README.md

 This project follows [Semantic Versioning](https://semver.org/spec/v2.0.0.html), with versions formatted as x.y.z.

-A new Patch Version z includes backwards-compatible bug fixes, corrections to documentation, and other minute changes.
+A new Patch Version z includes backwards-compatible bug fixes, corrections to documentation, and other relatively insignificant changes.

 A new Minor Version y includes new backwards-compatible library features, new backwards-compatible WaniKani API changes (e.g. new revision, new fields on a resource, etc.), widened TypeScript version support, and deprecatiung (but not removing) existing features to be removed in the next major version.